cardillan/mindcode/doc/syntax/TOOLS-PROCESSOR-EMULATOR.markdown

     * `@type`: returns the type of the object (e.g., `@memory-cell`)
     * `@name`: returns the name of the object if it exists (e.g., `lead` for `@lead`)
     * `@id`: returns the ID of the object if it exists (e.g., `1` for `@lead`)
-    * `@x`, `@y`: returns the block position if the object is a block created from a schematic, otherwise 0/null.
+    * `@x`, `@y`: returns the block position if the object is a block created from a schematic, otherwise `0` or `null`.
   * Version 8.0+:
     * `@size`, `@bufferSize`: returns the length when invoked on a string.
-* The `wait` instruction's effect on processor scheduling is emulated, but the instruction doesn't pause the emulation.
+* The `wait` instruction's effect on processor scheduling and time variables is emulated, but the instruction doesn't pause the emulation.

 ## Irregular situation handling